RSSchermer/entitytled/README.md

 libraryDependencies += "com.github.rsschermer" %% "entitytled-core" % "0.7.0"
 ```

-To use the 2.10 build explicitly add:
+To use the 2.10 build explicitly, add:

 ```sbt
 libraryDependencies += "com.github.rsschermer" % "entitytled-core_2.10" % "0.7.0"
 ```

-To use the 2.11 build explicitly add:
+To use the 2.11 build explicitly, add:

 ```sbt
 libraryDependencies += "com.github.rsschermer" % "entitytled-core_2.11" % "0.7.0"